Mustafa al-Hallaj: Works

 Al-Hallaj's work is "inspired by ancient Canaanite legends, folk tales, and Palestinian cultural icons, and is a sequence of pictorial narratives that had reached 114 meters at the time of his death, summarizing the history of the Palestinian people from the 11th century BC to the present."
 Entitled Improvisations of Life, this work is 114 meters long.
 It portrays visual memories and recollections, and a record of civilization dating back 10000 years – a mix of myth and fertility with the intifada of the Palestinians.

 Notable in al-Hallaj's work is his ability to draw, and utilise the dramatic monochromatic (black and white) nature of his prints to his advantage when depicting shapes.
 Negative space (the space in-between shapes) is used to add texture, pattern and decorative detail to aid the narrative along.
 In some works, like 'Self-portrait as Man, God, the Devil' linear perspective is utilised, whereas in others, axonometric perspective aids the story of the picture.
 The stark colour palette, beautifully rendered figures and use of mythologies are emblematic of al-Hallaj's work, making it instantly recognisable.

+Al-Hallaj contributed cover illustrations to books published by Ahmad Said Muhammadiya's Dar al-Awda (House of Return), including the 1969 editions of Abd al-Wahhab al-Bayati’s Ash’ar fi al-manfa (Poems in Exile) and Tayeb Salih’s Dumat Wad Hamid (The Doum Tree of Wad Hamid).

 Self-portrait as Man, God, the Devil is a Masonite-cut print by al-Hallaj 37 ft wide and 9 ft high in which he represents himself with a long, white beard, a peacock pattern of white hair and enlarged eyes staring in awe at the events depicted.
 He used it as a way to honour lost comrades; of this work al-Hallaj said "we Palestinian artists are an orchestra.
 We are one choir… We have many friends and many died.
 We are a walking graveyard of these personalities who left."